 1. Take Hair Growth Supplements

 As we mentioned before, there is no known link between vitamin deficiencies and alopecia.
 However, taking a hair growth supplement like these can certainly help make sure your hair is growing as efficiently as possible.
-With a hair-loving combination of Biotin, Vitamin C, Vitamin E, Zinc and Folic Acid, these hair growth supplement have everything your hair follicles need to optimise their growth.
+With a hair-loving combination of Biotin, Vitamin C, Vitamin E, Zinc and Folic Acid, these hair growth supplement have everything your hair follicles need to optimize their growth.
 Plus, they're available as gummies that taste good and are sugar free!

 2. Use a Gentle Shampoo & Conditioner